kbroman/knitr_knutshell/pages/Rmarkdown.md

     plot(x,y)
     ```

+Note that if `include=FALSE`, all of the code, results, and figures
+will be suppressed.
+If `include=TRUE` and `results="hide"`, the results
+will be hidden but figures will still be shown.
+To hide the figures,
+use `fig.show="hide"`.

 There are
 [lots of different possible "chunk options"](http://yihui.name/knitr/options#chunk_options).
 Each must be real R code, as R will be used to evaluate them.
 So